Per- and Polyfluoroalkyl Substances (PFASs) under TSCA

 - Solvay Solexis

 All companies have met the PFOA Stewardship Program goals.
-EPA received the final progress reports from participating companies in early 2016 and is analyzing the data.
-Read the latest progress reports.
+Read the final progress reports.

 All public documents from the PFOA Stewardship Program are available in EPA Docket EPA-HQ-OPPT-2006-0621.